b1014660/eRegister/README.md

 as this is the one I have used.

-To get the application via the terminal cloning code can be used: git clone git@github.com:b1014660 /eRegister.git
+To get the application via the terminal cloning code can be used:
+First, open the terminal, type the code in to download it, then go into the app, run the browser and go to the local host.

+git clone git@github.com:b1014660 /eRegister.git

+Alternatively